Skip to content

 Methods

-RNA sequencing and clinical data from GBM patients were collected from public databases.
+RNA sequencing data and clinical data from GBM patients were collected from public databases.
 The enrichment scores of ROS-correlated pathway gene sets obtained from The Molecular Signatures Database (MSiDB) were calculated using single sample gene set enrichment analysis (ssGSEA).
 Subsequently, key ROS-correlated gene modules were sectioned by weighted gene co-expression network analysis (WGCNA).
 Least absolute shrinkage and selection operator (LASSO) and Cox regression analyses were performed to screen ROS-related genes, which were used to develop a risk model.
 In addition, the correlation between patients in high-risk and low-risk groups and clinicopathological features, metabolism-related pathways, and pathways related to tumor progression was analyzed.
 Finally, the difference in immune cell infiltration between patients in the two risk groups was calculated using CIBERSORT.

 Results